Results Report 2022

 Trends in Malaria Burden

-Since 2010, the highest malaria burden countries have achieved significant declines in the overall number of deaths and have been able to drive down incidence rates.
-In countries where the Global Fund invests, malaria deaths have reduced by 27% between 2002 and 2021.
-The incidence rate has declined by 28% and the mortality rate by 48% since 2002.
-In the absence of malaria control measures, deaths would have increased by 91% and malaria cases by 76% in the same period.
+Since 2010, countries with the highest malaria burden have achieved significant declines in the overall number of deaths and have been able to drive down incidence rates.
+In countries where the Global Fund invests, malaria deaths have reduced by 28% between 2002 and 2022.
+In the absence of malaria control measures, deaths would have increased by 90% and malaria cases by 79% in the same period.
+The malaria incidence rate has declined by 29% since 2002.

 With malaria control (actual)